 Under Section 6002 of the Patient Protection and Affordable Care Act (also known as “OPEN PAYMENTS” or the “Physician Payments Sunshine Act”), all drug and device manufacturers are required to report to the Centers for Medicare & Medicaid Services (CMS) information concerning payments made to physicians and teaching hospitals on an annual basis, and CMS will make the details available for public viewing on its website.
 This may result in public disclosure of the following:

 - Grant payments Gilead makes to teaching hospitals (as defined by CMS)

 - Grant payments Gilead makes that grantees use to fund payments or other transfers of value to U.S. physicians (defined as an M.D., D.O., podiatrist, optometrist, licensed chiropractor, dentist or dental surgeon)

 You can learn more about this requirement here.

 Yes, if you need technical assistance with Gilead’s grants portal.
 But keep in mind representatives cannot comment on the decision process related to specific grant requests.

-For information about Gilead funding opportunities for programs that span multiple countries within Europe, Australia and the Middle East, please visit the goSHAPE program.
+For information about Gilead funding opportunities for programs that span multiple countries within Europe, Australia and the Middle East, please submit an inquiry to EMEAgrants@gilead.com.
 For country-level programs within these regions, please contact the local Gilead office.